BITFORCE-IT/WildFlyApp/README.md

 > Doing this will start the wildfly server, trying to deploy your application.
 > Which will in most cases work.
 But this container also setups a datasource which
 > tries to connect to a mysql db.
-That will give you some error or probaly let the
+That will give you some errors or probaly let the
 > application server crash.
 This is no mistake!
 Further configuration and customization
 > is explained later.